tiby312/dinotree_alg/design.md

 In this document, we'll go over the high level design of some of the algorithms provided by this crate.
+As a user of this crate, you don't really need to know any of thise.
+All you need to concern yourself about is the users guide.

 # Tree data structure